kodadot/nft-gallery/STYLE_GUIDE.md

 </template>
 ```

 Make reusable components as generic as possible.
-The naming should therefore only imply the functionality of component itself, and not what it does in the given context.
+Therefore, the naming should only imply the functionality of the component itself and not what it does in the given context.
 ```vue
 <script lang="ts">
 import { Component, Prop, Vue } from 'nuxt-property-decorator'